WeAreAmaze/amc/docs/cli/cli.md

 # CLI Reference

 The AMC node is operated via the CLI by running the `amc` command.
 To stop it, press `ctrl-c`.
-You may need to wait a bit as Reth tears down existing p2p connections or other cleanup tasks.
+You may need to wait a bit as amc down existing p2p connections or other cleanup tasks.

 However, amc has more commands than that: